How to Get a Stuck Light Bulb Out of a Recessed Socket?

 If the light bulb is still stuck, you can try using a small screwdriver or needle-nose pliers to loosen it.
 To use a screwdriver, insert the tip into the base of the light bulb and twist counterclockwise.
 If you’re using needle-nose pliers, grip the bottom of the light bulb and twist counterclockwise.
 Be sure to use caution when using these tools, as they can be sharp and may damage the light bulb or the socket if used improperly.

-Method 5: Use Penetrating Oil
+Method 5: Apply Penetrating Oil for Stubborn Light Bulb Removal

 If the light bulb is still stuck, it may be due to corrosion or rust in the socket.
 In this case, you can try using a penetrating oil to loosen the stuck bulb.
 To use penetrating oil, simply spray a small amount onto the base of the light bulb and let it sit for a few minutes.
 The oil will help to loosen any rust or corrosion that may be preventing the light bulb from coming out.

-Method 6: Use a Hair Dryer
+Method 6: How to Safely Use a Hair Dryer to Remove Stuck Light Bulbs

 If all else fails, you can try using a hair dryer to loosen the stuck light bulb.
 To do this, simply heat the base of the light bulb with the hair dryer for a few minutes.
 The heat will help to expand the metal in the socket, making it easier to remove the stuck bulb.
 Just be sure not to get the hair dryer too close to the light bulb, as it could cause the bulb to break.